 - Encephalitis: 1 per 1000 cases

-- Subacute sclerosing panencephalitis (SSPE): Fatal disease of the nervous system can develop after several years after measles.
+- Subacute sclerosing panencephalitis (SSPE): Fatal disease of the nervous system that can develop after several years after measles.

 - Giant cell pneumonia

 - Increased risk of stillbirth in pregnant women infected with measles.

 - Measles virus infection of a fetus causes fetal death

-- Atypical measles develops in some people who were given killed vaccine and subsequently infected with measles virus.
+- Atypical measles develops in some people who were given killed vaccine and subsequently infected with the measles virus.